 - Medications or neuromodulation can be helpful for women with urinary urge incontinence who do not respond to behavioral methods.

 The urinary and reproductive tracts are intimately associated during embryologic development.
 The lower urinary tract can be divided into 3 parts: the bladder, the vesical neck, and the urethra (Fig. 42–1).
 The bladder is a hollow muscular organ lined with transitional epithelium designed for urine storage.
-The bladder musculature consists of layers of smooth muscle, ...
+The bladder musculature consists of layers of ...